Skip to content

 \[ \begin{align} \nabla \cdot \left(\varepsilon \nabla \phi\right) = -\rho, \end{align} \]

 where \(\varepsilon\) is the electric permittivity and \(\rho\) is the density of free electric charges.
-For a certain choice of boundary conditions, this equation allows one to find the distribution of the electric potential \(\phi\) in the region of interest, and hence the corresponding distribution of the static electric field \(\mathbf{E}\), using the following definition: \(\mathbf{E}=-\nabla\phi\).
-The electrostatic model is used to study electrostatic phenomena that arise due to the forces with which stationary electric charges act on each other.
-It can be applied to study capacitors and the energy stored in them, the forces acting on distributions of electric chargers, as well as various shielding effects (Faraday cages, etc.).
-The electrostatic model can be used to study the polarization in dielectrics and space charge distributions in semiconductors and insulators.
-Additionally this model is very useful in field analysis for visualizing field lines and equipotential surfaces.
+With appropriate boundary conditions, this equation determines the distribution of the electric potential \(\phi\) in the region of interest, and hence the corresponding distribution of the static electric field \(\mathbf{E}\) via \(\mathbf{E}=-\nabla\phi\).
+The electrostatics model is used to study electrostatic phenomena that arise due to the forces with which stationary electric charges act on each other.
+It can be applied to study capacitors and the energy stored in them, the forces acting on distributions of electric charges, as well as various shielding effects (Faraday cages, etc.).
+The electrostatics model can be used to study polarization in dielectrics and space charge distributions in semiconductors and insulators.
+Additionally, this model is very useful in field analysis for visualizing field lines and equipotential surfaces.

 Materials